 To create a man-made geothermal reservoir, fluid is injected into the subsurface under carefully controlled conditions, re-opening preexisting fractures, creating permeability and fluid saturation.
 With permeability and fluid saturation now in place with hot rock, the production of electricity is possible.

 EGS could conceivably be created anywhere there is hot rock underground.

-They emit little to no greenhouse gases beyond small amounts of water vapor.
-They also have the potential to fulfill the U.S. energy need for firm, baseload power, while also being flexible enough to respond to demand.
-Because the resource is so large, it is difficult to quantify the untapped potential beneath the Earth's surface.
+EGS emits little to no greenhouse gases beyond small amounts of water vapor.
+They also have the potential to fulfill the U.S. energy need for firm, baseload power, while being flexible enough to respond to demand.
+Because of the size of the resource, it is difficult to quantify the untapped potential beneath the Earth's surface.
 Currently, 100+ gigawatts of EGS power in the U.S. is a well-cited, near-term estimate based on work from the National Renewable Energy Laboratory and the U.S. Geological Survey.